zpix1/yt-anti-translate/README.md

 2. **Suggest features**: Have an idea to improve the extension?
 Let me know by opening an issue
 3. **Submit code**: Feel free to fork the repository and submit pull requests

-### Development Setup

-1. Clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the app directory from this repository

 ## Support

-If this extension really helped you, consider supporting me [at my donation page](https://zpix1.github.io/donate/)!
+If this extension really helped you, consider supporting the original creator [at their donation page](https://zpix1.github.io/donate/).

-You can also show your support by:
+You can also show your support for me by:

 - Starring this repository on GitHub
-- Submitting a positive review for the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/yt-anti-translate/ndpmhjnlfkgfalaieeneneenijondgag)
+- Submitting a positive review for the extension on the [Firefox Extension Store](https://addons.mozilla.org/en/firefox/addon/youtube-anti-translate-mv3/)